sudomateo/website/content/posts/team-dinner-for-two-please.md

 layoff.
 However, the two teammates who were originally split off into a separate team dinner group were impacted by this layoff.

-Being the natually curious person that I am my mind was ripe with questions.
+Being the naturally curious person that I am my mind was ripe with questions.

 - Were these two people purposefully separated in a team dinner group?
 - What other times have people been grouped by performance characteristics?